maxhves/maxhves/README.md

 ### Hey, I'm Maximilian

-I have been working as a Software Engineer full-time for seven years, during which I have developed a diverse set of skills and strong problem-solving abilities.

-My primary experience lies in developing native mobile applications, specifically for Android.
-However, my personal projects and endeavors have given me a comprehensive understanding of the entire stack, along with a keen eye for design.

-I am passionate about working on meaningful projects and witnessing the positive impact my work has on users and customers.

-Outside of development, I enjoy staying fit and am an avid traveler.
-I have visited over twenty countries and have lived in five different countries.
-&nbsp;

-&nbsp;
+With seven years as a Software Engineer, I've developed full-stack skills in mobile and web applications.
+I excel in problem-solving, and have extensive experience with various programming languages and frameworks.

+My primary expertise lies in developing native Android applications with Kotlin utilizing the latest Android technology stack in an enterprise setting, including Jetpack Compose, Android Architecture components, and Kotlin Coroutines.

+I have strong communication skills and take a proactive role in project discussions, driven by a passion for delivering measurable results and optimal solutions.

-To get in touch, visit my [personal site](https://www.hvesserlewis.com), or send me an email directly at [max@hvesserlewis.com](mailto:max@hvesserlewis.com)
+<sub>To get in touch, visit my [personal site](https://www.hvesserlewis.com), or send me an email directly at [max@hvesserlewis.com](mailto:max@hvesserlewis.com)</sub>